tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 *T3*

 You gain a +1 bonus to Attack and Damage Rolls made with this Magic Weapon.
 The dagger has 5 charges.
 While attuned to it, when you make a melee attack roll with the dagger, you may expend one charge.
-If you do, when the attack hits the targets takes 2d6 Psychic damage and makes a DC15 Wisdom saving throw or be stunned for one turn.
+If you do, when the attack hits the targets takes 2d6 Psychic damage and makes a DC15 Wisdom saving throw or be stunned until the end of your next turn.
 The dagger regains 1d4+1 charges at dawn.

 ***